 This is so important!
 It will make you account seem much more professional by recognizing the content from your site and making your pins look like they come from a professional brand, not just a Pinterest user.
 It also allows you to enable Pinterest rich pins as well as adds a little icon to the top of your profile where people can access your website.
 If you need help doing this, check out this link!

 Pinterest rich pins add even more value directly to your pins as well as makes them stand out.
-They automatically sync information from your website right onto the pins.
+When you or someone pins from your website, it will automatically sync the information from that page right onto the pins.
 It will add everything from product information and prices, recipes, or blog post titles and snippets right onto the pins.
+It will even add your name, icon, and link, so people will associate that pin with you and it builds brand recognition.
 If you need help doing this, check out this link!

 02. Set up Your Profile